-Upon approval of the T visa, the principal applicant will automatically receive an employment authorization document ("EAD" or "work permit") valid for the duration of T status.146 Having a valid work permit will enable the client to apply for a social security number.
+Upon approval of the T visa, the principal applicant will automatically receive an employment authorization document ("EAD" or "work permit") valid for the duration of T status.
+139

-Derivative applicants must file a separate request for employment authorization on Form I-765.147 This request can be filed concurrently with the derivative's T visa application or anytime thereafter.
-Two passport photos and the appropriate filing fee or fee waiver request must be included with Form I-765.
-Derivative applicants who are outside of the United States may only file Form I-765 after admission to the United States in T nonimmigrant status.148 b.
+Derivative applicants must file a separate request for employment authorization on Form I-765.
+140 This request can be filed concurrently with the derivative's T visa application or anytime thereafter.
+Due to the new bona fide determination process, derivatives should file two Form I-765s with their application - one under category (c)(40) for the bona fide determination EAD and one under category (c)(25) for the EAD associated with the ultimate T visa grant.
+Two passport photos must be included with each Form I-765.
+Derivative applicants who are outside of the United States may only file Form I-765 after admission to the United States in T nonimmigrant status.
+141 b.
 Obtaining a Social Security Number

-Upon receipt of a work permit, the client should apply for a social security number at the nearest Social Security Administration office.
+If the applicant requests a social security number via the Form I-765, the number should be automatically created and the card sent to the mailing address listed on the application upon the EAD approval.
+If the applicant did not request a social security number, upon receipt of a work permit, the client should apply for a social security number at the nearest Social Security Administration office.
 The Social Security Administration will issue the client a restricted social security number that is only valid for employment with authorization from USCIS.
 With the valid employment authorization card and social security number, the client can obtain lawful employment.
 In addition, the client can apply for a state identification and driver's license.